Cafflano Kompresso Review

 As if all this wasn’t already pretty cool.
 The Kompresso has one more ace in its sleeve: It’s capable of making cold-brewed espresso.

 I first saw this on Cafflano’s own Instagram account and was mildly skeptic.
-I still tried it, and honestly, I was pretty blown away.
+I still tried it, and honestly, I was blown away.

 The recipe is almost like a normal espresso shot.
 Except you tamp extra hard and allow a 1-minute pre-infusion.
 Well, and of course you use cold water instead of the usual 200 F.